TyW-98/hangman/README.md

     5. word_list: The list of fruits.
     6. list_of_guesses: A list of letters that have already been tried.

-* Created a check_guess method which will first check if the letter guessed is in the word.
+* Created a `check_guess(self,guess)` method which will first check if the letter guessed is in the word.
 If the letter is in the word, a `for` loop is then used to loop through the word in order to replace the underscore with the correctly guessed letter.
 * If the guessed letter is not in the word, 1 life will be taken away and the message "Oops! {guess.upper()} is not in the word" together with "You have {self.num_lives} lives left" will be printed.

     ```go